Infineon/mtb-example-ota-https/README.md

  ------- | ---------------------
  1.0.0   | New code example
- 1.1.0   | Updated the configuration file to support MbedTLS v2.22.0 2.0.0   | Update to:<br>1.
-Support anycloud-ota v4.X library. <br>2.
-Support swap upgrade with MCUboot. <br>3.
-Support local-web-server instead of mongoose
+ 1.1.0   | Updated the configuration file to support MbedTLS v2.22.0 2.0.0   | Updated to support anycloud-ota v4.X library <br> Updated to support swap upgrade with MCUboot <br> Updated to support local-web-server instead of mongoose
  3.0.0   | Update to support ModusToolbox&trade; software v2.4 and BSP v3.X<br> Added support for CY8CEVAL-062S2-MUR-43439M2 and CY8CEVAL-062S2-LAI-4373M2 kits
  4.0.0   | Updated the example to use the new ota-update v1.0.0 library 5.0.0   | Updated the example to use the ota-update v1.1.0 library <br> Updated to support ModusToolbox&trade; software v3.0<br> Added support for CY8CPROTO-062S3-4343W kit